Thaharim-dev/Multi-Agent-Document-Intelligence/README.md

 Real-time System Console: Provides a "kernel-style" log of agent activities and pipeline status.
 Responsive Glassmorphism UI: A modern, high-tech interface built with Tailwind CSS and custom animations.

-🛠️ Tech Stack
+🛠️ Tech Stack Logic
-Logic: JavaScript (ES6+)
+JavaScript (ES6+)
 AI Engine: Google Gemini 2.5 Flash Preview
 Styling: Tailwind CSS
 Fonts: Space Grotesk & JetBrains Mono

 📋 Pipeline Protocol

 The system executes the following sequence to ensure data integrity:

-VRDU Analysis: Analyzes the visual layout for non-textual elements like signatures and stamps.
+1. VRDU Analysis: Analyzes the visual layout for non-textual elements like signatures and stamps.
-OCR & Digitization: Performs high-precision reconstruction of all text, including handwriting.
+2. OCR & Digitization: Performs high-precision reconstruction of all text, including handwriting.
-Layout Detection: Maps the logical structure based on headers, columns, and sections Data Extraction: Targeted extraction of entities like Names, IDs, Dates, and Prices.
+3. Layout Detection: Maps the logical structure based on headers, columns, and sections
+4. Data Extraction: Targeted extraction of entities like Names, IDs, Dates, and Prices.
-Lossless Summary: Synthesizes all gathered data into a comprehensive final report.
+5. Lossless Summary: Synthesizes all gathered data into a comprehensive final report.

 ⚙️ Installation & Setup

 Clone the repository:

 ```bash```